 If you're using thermal transfer roll stock, consider ordering ribbon that matches or complements your event colors to bring your badge design even closer to your brand.

-If you're setting up a badge that prints a different shape or logo depending on an Attendee Type, such as sponsor logos, and you need to stack similar elements in the same physical space on the badge, use the Bring Forward or Send Backward tools to adjust each element as needed.
-Then, simply set up visibility rules so that only the right image for each attendee is printed.
+If you're setting up a badge that prints a different shape or logo depending on an exclusive group, such as sponsor logos, and you need to stack similar elements in the same physical space on the badge, use the Bring Forward or Send Backward tools to adjust each element as needed.
+Then, simply set up visibility rules so that only the right image for each attendee prints.